watem-sedem/watem-sedem/docs/choices.rst

 called a buffer.
 These measures can be simulated in the model by enabling the Include buffers option.
 By enabling this option the :ref:`buffer map filename <buffermap>` becomes mandatory in the ini-file.
-Next to this raster, the ini-file must contain the variable :ref:`number of buffers <nrbuffers>` and a seperate section for every buffer in the buffer map.
+In addition, the ini-file must contain the variable :ref:`number of buffers <nrbuffers>` and a seperate section for every buffer in the buffer map.
 In every buffer section in the ini-file some variables must be given.

 The Include buffers option adjusts the routing in the pixels.
-All pixels within a buffer with the buffer extension id are routed to the outletpixel of the buffer.
-This outletpixel in the bufferraster is marked with the buffer id.
-The amount of sediment that flows out of the bufferoutlet is reduced with the trapping efficiency of the buffer.
-The buffer extension id, buffer id and trapping efficiency are explained at the :ref:`buffer data section <bufferdata>`.
+Routing within in a buffer is defined from the pixels with a buffer extension id to one outlet pixel with a coupled buffer id (to the buffer extension id).
+The amount of sediment that flows out of the outlet pixel to downstream pixels is reduced with the trapping efficiency of the buffer.
+The definitions of buffer extension id, buffer id and trapping efficiency are explained at the :ref:`buffer data section <bufferdata>`.

 .. _includeditches: